MowlandCodes/ti_whatsapp_bot/README.md

 ## 📜 License

 This project is licensed under the MIT License - see the `LICENSE` file for details.
-**(Note: You currently don't have a LICENSE file.
-It's highly recommended to add one.
-You can easily create one on GitHub by clicking "Add file" -> "Create new file" and typing `LICENSE` as the filename.
-GitHub will offer templates, the MIT license is a common and permissive choice).**

 ## 📧 Contact